Obituary of Leona M. Kerrane-Pijawka

 She is survived by two children, Jack (wife Karen) and Tom, along with two grandchildren, Kaila and Sean.
 She is preceded in death by her husband, Walter C. Pijawka, and her first husband, John P. Kerrane.

-In lieu of donations, Lee would ask that you simply perform a kind deed for someone in her honor.To send flowers to the family of Leona Kerrane-Pijawka, please visit Tribute Store
+In lieu of donations, Lee would ask that you simply perform a kind deed for someone in her honor.To send flowers to the family or plant a tree in memory of Leona Kerrane-Pijawka, please visit Tribute Store